Mental Health and Wellbeing

 Find out more

-Student Services offers a variety of counselling and diversity, disability and inclusion (DDI) workshops and programs to aid student health and wellbeing each week.
-All workshops and programs are run by our friendly counselling and DDI teams and can be booked for free via StudentHub.
+Student Support and Wellbeing Services offers a variety of counselling and accessibility and welfare workshops and programs to aid student health and wellbeing each week.
+All workshops and programs are run by our friendly teams and can be booked for free via StudentHub.

 A wellbeing group can complement or be an effective stand-alone alternative for individual counselling.
 We offer various groups that are readily accessible and targeted to specific issues which can have positive effects on mental health in combination with counselling.

-Receive mentoring and support from our DDI team and from other students with lived experiences of physical, mental health conditions or learning disabilities.
+Receive mentoring and support from our Accessibility and Welfare Advice Team and from other students with lived experiences of physical, mental health conditions or learning disabilities.

 UQ offers a number of mentoring programs that provide valuable leadership and guidance through all stages of your time at UQ and beyond.